MeliiZa/SecretAssignment/readme.md

 ## Setup/Installation

-To have this app running on your local computer, please follow the below steps:
+To run this app on your local computer, please follow the below steps:

 1. Open Terminal.

-2.Change the current working directory to the location where you want the cloned directory.
+2. Change the current working directory to the location where you want the cloned directory.

 Type git clone, and then paste the following url: https://github.com/MeliiZa/SecretAssignment.git